immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/README.md

 * Now, apply necessary Transformations, (Very Similar to Data Preprocessing Steps in ML),

-## I have used these SQL formulas/Syntax,
+## I have used these MySQL formulas/Syntax,

-### To know more on SQL Syntax : https://www.w3schools.com/sql/sql_syntax.asp
+### To know more on MySQL Syntax : https://www.w3schools.com/sql/sql_syntax.asp

 1. To show all customer records